0xSudarshan/automated-artifacts-build/README.md

 a.
 Name : AUTH_TOKEN
 b.
 Value : <YOUR_PAT>

-Note : the organisation should grant you the access to be able to make changes in the issue
+Note : The organisation should grant you the access to be able to make changes in the issue

 Settings > third party accesss >  Personal Access Token > Settings > (under) Personal access token (classic) > (select) <'Allow access via personal access tokens (classic)'>